Ivan Doig Archive - All Projects

 On September 19, 2016, the MSU Library and the College of Letters and Science launched the Ivan Doig Archive, unveiling the web site and hosting a panel discussion of his work and life.

-The Western Lands & People Initiative, with the College of Letters & Science and the MSU Library, will host a symposium, "Doig Country: Imagining Montana and the West".
+The Western Lands & People Initiative (now The Ivan Doig Center), with the College of Letters & Science and the MSU Library, hosted a symposium, "Doig Country: Imagining Montana and the West" in fall 2017.

 This project aims to gather Doig’s Butte research – specifically what was used in the book Work Song – and emphasizes the amount of work and research that he put into his novel.